marcus-sa/ocean-right-sizing-mutator/README.md

 make gencerts-deploy
 ```

-In addition to the certs above, the following ENV VARs should be set:
+In addition to the certs above, the following environment variables should be set:

 - SPOTINST_CONTROLLER_ID - the controller id for the Ocean cluster
 - SPOTINST_TOKEN - token for Spot API